|

 environmental and social issues.

+and read this book, entitled Careers in Science and Engineering.
 Engineers possess a set of skills which are crucial to modern life.

 They run factories and power plants, build bridges, design aircraft, and